Harpe brothers: Serial murders and atrocities

-With their wives and three children in tow, the Harpes holed up with the Samuel Mason Gang, who preyed on slow-moving flatboats making their way along the Ohio River.
-While the Mason Gang could be ruthless, even they were appalled at the actions of the Harpes.
-After the murderous pair began to make a habit of taking travelers to the top of the bluff, stripping them naked, and pushing them off, Samuel Mason forced the Harpe brothers to leave.
+With their wives and three children in tow, the Harpes found a refuge with a crime gang led by Samuel Mason, who preyed on slow-moving flatboats making their way along the Ohio River.
+While the Mason Gang could be ruthless, even they were reportedly appalled at the actions of the Harpes.
+After the murderous pair were found to have a habit of taking travelers to the top of the bluff, stripping them naked, and pushing them off, Samuel Mason forced the Harpe brothers to leave.

 The Harpes then returned to eastern Tennessee, where they continued their vicious murder spree.
 They killed a farmer named Bradbury, a man named Hardin, and a boy named Coffey in July 1798.
-Soon more bodies were discovered, including those of William Ballard, who had been disemboweled and thrown in the Holston River; James Brassel, who had his throat viciously slashed and was discovered on Brassel's Knob; and John Tully.
-John Graves and his teenage son were found dead with their heads axed in south-central Kentucky.
-In Logan County, the Harpes killed a little girl, a young slave, and an entire family they found asleep in their camp.
+Soon, more bodies were discovered, including those of William Ballard (who had been disemboweled and thrown in the Holston River), James Brassel (who had his throat viciously slashed and was discovered on Brassel's Knob) and John Tully.
+A Mr. John Graves and his teenage son were found dead, each having been bludgeoned with an axe, in south-central Kentucky.
+In Logan County, the Harpes killed a young girl, as well as a young slave and an entire family they found asleep in a camp.

-In August 1799, a few miles northeast of Russellville, Kentucky, Big Harpe bashed his infant daughter's head against a tree because her constant crying annoyed him, the only crime for which he would later confess genuine remorse.
+In August 1799, a few miles northeast of Russellville, Kentucky, Big Harpe bashed his infant daughter's head against a tree because he was annoyed by her constant crying, his only crime for which he would, later, admit to feeling genuine remorse over.
 That same month, a man named Trowbridge was found disemboweled in Highland Creek.
-When the Harpes were given shelter at the Stegall home in Webster County, the pair killed an overnight guest named Major William Love, as well as Mrs. Moses Stegall's four-month-old baby boy, whose throat was slit when he cried.
-When Mrs. Stegall screamed at the sight of her infant being killed, she was also murdered.
+When the Harpes were given shelter at the Stegall home in Webster County, the pair killed an overnight guest named Major William Love, as well as Mrs. Moses Stegall's four-month-old baby boy, whose throat was slit because he, like Big Harpe's daughter, had cried.
+Upon Mrs. Stegall catching the Harpes in the act of killing her child, she screamed, for which she was also silenced and murdered.

 Physical appearances

 The second Governor of Kentucky, James Garrard, issued a government proclamation on April 22, 1799, in the name of the Commonwealth of Kentucky declaring a $300 reward for their apprehension and deliverance back to Danville, Kentucky for trial.
 Governor Garrard gave a description of the physical appearances of the Harpe brothers:

-MICAJAH HARP alias ROBERTS is about six feet high-of robust make, and is about 30 or 32 years of age.
-He has an ill-looking, downcast countenance, and his hair is black and short, but comes very much down his forehead.
-He is built very straight and is full fleshed in the face.
-When he went away he had on a striped nankeen coat, dark blue woolen stockings,-leggins of drab cloth and trousers of the same as the coat.

-WILEY HARP alias ROBERTS is very meagre in his face, has short black hair but not quite so curly as his brother's; he looks older, though really younger, and has likewise a downcast countenance.
-He had on a coat of the same stuff as his brother's, and had a surtout coat over the close-bodied one.
-His stockingsdark woolen ones, and his leggins of drab cloth.